The Crystal Maze: Home Entertainment

 A single-player computer game based on The Crystal Maze was developed by Digital Jellyfish Design and released in 1993.
 A game for mobiles was released in 2008, and later for iOS in 2010.

 In 1991, MB Games released a board game loosely based upon the show.
 The concept of the game differed significantly from the show with players competing against each other as opposed to the co-operative style of the TV show.

 For the revived series, Rascals Products Limited produced a new board game.
 The game itself features sixteen challenges which can be played either individually or as a team, with an optional timer to use on smartphones and tablets.
-In 2019 an expansion for the Eastern zone was released which can replace any existing zone on the main board and comes with four new games.
+In 2019, an expansion for the Eastern zone was released which can replace any existing zone on the main board and comes with four new games.

 The Crystal Maze Live Experience

 In June 2015, the interactive theatre production company Little Lion Entertainment announced that a "live immersive experience" of The Crystal Maze would be taking place in late 2015, funded successfully through an Indiegogo crowdfunding campaign.
 Located in central London, the Live Experience admits members of the public, who can buy tickets and play the show for themselves.
 In the Live Experience, Richard O'Brien is shown leaving the Maze to "the new custodian" who guides the team.
 In the London experience, four teams enter the maze at separate locations, and rotate around the four zones simultaneously before competing against each other in The Crystal Dome.
 In the Manchester experience, the zones are split in two parts, and the teams move through the maze one after the other, such that each half-zone always has one team in it.
 Like the London Maze, teams compete for the high score in the Crystal Dome, by collecting as many gold tokens as possible, but unlike in London, the teams never meet or compete against one another.
 The group secured a venue for the Maze in the King's Cross area in late 2015, and it opened for contestants on 15 March 2016.
-In November 2016 another live experience in Manchester at the Granada Studios opened to the public in April 2017.
+In November 2016, another live experience in Manchester at the Granada Studios opened to the public in April 2017.

 The Cyberdrome Crystal Maze

 The Cyberdrome Crystal Maze was an attraction usually found in bowling alleys and video arcades in the UK.
 It allowed entrants an opportunity to play the Crystal Maze in a computerised format.
 As this feature lacked a host, rules regarding lock ins were changed.
-The locations of the Cyberdromes were Blackpool, Pembrokeshire, Southampton, Coventry, and Maidenhead with an additional location in Japan.
+The locations of the Cyberdromes were Blackpool, Pembrokeshire, Southampton, Coventry, and Maidenhead with additional locations in Japan and Dubai.
+Only the Dubai location is still open, the Pembrokeshire location having closed in 2010.

 Quiz machines

-Chatsworth Television licensed a number of popular SWP gambling machines based on the TV series.
+Chatsworth Television licensed a number of popular SWP quiz machines based on the TV series.
 In 2009, Cool Games created a 3D video version for the UK SWP market.
-Remaining true to the original show, using touch screen technology, the game achieved widespread coverage in the UK and remains one of the most popular SWP games launched.